duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 `Landing Zone` is where the read/write head sits when it's not doing anything

-HDDs spin platters of magnetically-coated materiaul under moving read-write heads
+HDDs spin platters of magnetically-coated material under moving read-write heads

 info stored by recording magnetically on platters